hanumantharao19/devops_mhr_documents/kubernetes.md

 1) minikube  --> this we can install in you laptop or in VM
 2) kubeadm ---> this clusater can require mutiple VM (minimun 3 VM) these VM many in AWS ,GCP,Azure and onPrime

-EKS( elastic Kubernetes server) --> this can provide by AWS GKE(google kubernetes Enginee) ---> this can be provide by Google AKS ( Azure Kubernernetes service)  --> this can be provided by Azure
+- EKS( elastic Kubernetes server) --> this can provide by AWS
+- GKE(google kubernetes Enginee) ---> this can be provide by Google
+- AKS ( Azure Kubernernetes service)  --> this can be provided by Azure
+## follow below steps to create EKS cluster manually in aws
 Step1) a) Select trusted entity type is AWS Service and select use case is EKS cluster
         b) assign AmazonEKSclusterPolicy to the role while creating the rule Step2) a)while create EKS cluster assign the above role and select VPC and subnets